zh-wang/YWeatherGetter4a/README.md

       ```java
       public void queryYahooWeatherByLatLon(final Context context, final String lat, final String lon, final YahooWeatherInfoListener result)
       ```

       3. Use device's gps to detect current location.
 Then do the query.
 Remeber, you need ` ACCESS_FINE_LOCATION ` or ` ACCESS_COARSE_LOCATION ` to use this.
       ```java
       public void queryYahooWeatherByGPS(final Context context, final YahooWeatherInfoListener result)
       ```

       4. You can set connect timeout and socket timeout by `setConnectTimeout` and `setSocketTimeout`.
 Or get the instance by `getInstance(int connectTimeout, int socketTimeout)`.

       5. Handle exception by using `setExceptionListener`.

+  * If you use GPS position for query, the result `WeatherInfo` will contains an `Address` object, which is the detail address object return from `Geocoder`.
+It contains a lot of information but this lib only use `locality`, `adminArea`, and `countryName` by default.
+See `YahooWeather.addressToPlaceName` and [Geocoder](http://developer.android.com/intl/ja/reference/android/location/Address.html) for details.

 + What kind of weather information can I get?
   You can get
   * current condition of weather, humidity, wind, etc.
   * forecast information for next four days.